autoblocksai/javascript-sdk/src/prompts/README.md

 The most powerful feature of the Autoblocks Prompt SDK is the automated versioning based on which templates you used in the process of building prompt(s) for a given LLM request.

-For each component of your application that makes an LLM request, choose a unique, human-readable identifier to represent that task.
+For each component of your application that makes an LLM request, choose a human-readable identifier to represent that task.
 When you use this identifier to initialize a new builder instance, the SDK will keep track of which templates you used in the process of building the prompt(s) for that request.

 This means you can make **any change** and it will result in a new version for that feature or task.